ParthMiyani/pnyx-app/deliverables/D1/planning.md

  * A description of their role(s) and responsibilities including the components they'll work on and non-software related work
  * Why did you choose them to take that role?
 Specify if they are interested in learning that part, experienced in it, or any other reasons.
 Do no make things up.
 This part is not graded but may be reviewed later.

+ * The roles we have are partner liaison who is responsible for communication between the team and partner, project manager who is responsible for planning and managing the team, front-end developer who is responsible for developing the front-end features of the app, backend developer who will be helping with any backend work needed, and ML developer who will work on the music ML recommendation.
+Thomas is interested in frontend/backend developer because he wants to learn it since it is important in today’s job market.
+Andrew is interested in ML developer because he had previous projects, project manager because he has good communication skills and partner liaison.
+Rakan is interested in frontend and backend developer because he has past experience in backend from an internship and experience in ML.
+Maroosh is interested in frontend and backend developer because he wants to learn and gain more formal experience in this area to help secure internships and build connections within the industry.
+Lance is interested in partner liaison and interested in learned frontend and backend development.
+Vidhi is interested in frontend and backend development to learn new technologies and skills that would be helpful for an internship.

 #### Q8: How will you work as a team?